Rick Mercer

-Richard Vincent "Rick" Mercer (born October 17, 1969) is a Canadian comedian, television personality, political satirist, and author.
+Richard Vincent Mercer (born October 17, 1969) is a Canadian comedian, television personality, political satirist, and author.
 He is best known for his work on the CBC Television comedy shows This Hour Has 22 Minutes and Rick Mercer Report.
 He is the author of four books based on content from the shows and the two part memoir consisting of Talking to Canadians (November 2021) and The Road Years (October 2023).
 Mercer has received more than 25 Gemini Awards for his work on television.

 Career

 Early work

 Mercer first came to national attention in 1990 when he created and presented his one-man stage show Show Me the Button: I'll Push It (or Charles Lynch Must Die) at the National Arts Centre's Atelier in Ottawa.
 A satirical political commentary on Canadian life after Meech Lake, Show Me the Button made Mercer a national star as he toured the show across Canada.
 In 1992, he created and performed his second stage show, I've Killed Before, I'll Kill Again at the National Arts Centre's Studio Theatre, which also became a popular touring show.